Historic Osage Mill Redevelopment Project

 Once established as the center of Bessemer City’s textile economy, Osage Mill located in the heart of downtown, is now getting the opportunity once again to breathe life back into the community.

 The redevelopment of this massive structure ensures a successful opportunity for additional investment projects.
-The $42,000,000+ investment will revive a historic landmark that helped to define Bessemer City and shape the community’s culture.
-The project will also incorporate sustainability features including solar panels, geothermal heating and cooling, and other environmentally friendly practices.
+The $40,000,000+ investment will revive a historic landmark that helped to define Bessemer City and shape the community’s culture.

 “Bessemer City is on the move toward success.
 We invite all to come experience the City with a Heart and the city with ample opportunity for growth and development in the Charlotte Metro Region,” said Mayor Becky S. Smith.
 “We look forward to seeing additional investment projects and business growth.”